scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 For an overview of the process to create and disseminate path information, refer to {{I-D.dekater-scion-overview}}, section 1.2.2.

 ### Key properties in relationship to existing protocols
-On a first sight, it might seem that the SCION control plane takes care of similar duties as BGP.
+On first sight, it might seem that the SCION control plane takes care of similar duties as BGP.
 While both focus on disseminating routing information, there are substantial differences in their mechanisms and properties offered.
 We describe the core properties provided by the SCION control plane, and its relationships with existing protocols.

 - *Host addressing.*  SCION decouples routing from end-host addressing: inter-domain routing is based on ISD-AS tuples rather than on end-host addresses, making SCION agnostic to end-host addressing.
 This design decision  has two outcomes: First of all, SCION can reuse existing host addressing schemes, as IPv6,  IPv4, or others.
 Secondly, its control plane does not carry prefix information, avoiding known issues of using routing tables (i.e., scalability, the need for dedicated hardware).

 - *Multipath.* SCION ASes can select PCBs according to their policies, and register the corresponding path segments, making them available to other ASes and end hosts.
 SCION hosts can leverage a wide range of inter-domain paths, selecting them at each hop based on application requirements or path conditions.
-One existing mechanism is BGP multipath {{RFC7911}}, which focuses on advertising multiple paths for the same prefix.
-However, BGP multipath does not allow end hosts to select the whole end-to-end path, therefore traffic cannot be routed based on application requirements.
+One existing mechanism is BGP multipath {{RFC7911}}, focusing on advertising multiple paths for the same prefix in order to provide a backup path.
+However, BGP multipath does not allow end hosts to select the whole end-to-end paths, therefore traffic cannot be routed based on application requirements.
 In addition, it faces scalability concerns typical for BGP (i.e., increased resource requirement on routers), as discussed in the above-mentioned RFC.
 Similarly to BGP multipath, other approaches based on BGP either are only able to provide backup paths that can solely be activated in case of failure (i.e., "Diverse BGP Paths" {{RFC6774}}), or they face scalability limitations.
 Such concerns motivate an alternative approach, such as SCION.

 - *Hop by hop path authorization.* SCION packets can only be forwarded along authorized segments.
 This is achieved thanks to message authentication codes (MACs) within each hop field.
 During beaconing, each AS's control plane creates MACs, which are then verified at forwarding.
 This gives end hosts strong guarantees about the path where the data is routed.
 Other approaches, such as BGPSec ({{RFC8205}}), suffer from challenges with scalability, introduce circular dependencies {{COOPER2013}} and global kill switches {{ROTHENBERGER2017}}.
 Giving end hosts guarantees about the full inter-domain path is important in order to avoid traffic interception, and to enable geofencing (i.e., keeping data in transit within a well-defined trusted area of the global Internet).

-- *Scalability.* SCION's beaconing algorithm is around two orders of magnitude more efficient than BGP due to the following reasons: The routing process is divided in a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of BGP’s prefix-based announcements.
+- *Scalability.* The SCION's beaconing algorithm is around two orders of magnitude more efficient than BGP due to the following reasons: the routing process is divided in a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of BGP’s IP prefix-based announcements.
 Scalability of the routing process is fundamental not only in order to support network size growth, but also in order to quickly react to failures.
-Refer to {{KRAHENBUHL2022}} for an in-depth study of SCION's scalability.
+Refer to {{KRAHENBUHL2022}} for an in-depth study of SCION's scalability in comparison to BGP.

-- *Convergence time.* Since routing decisions are decoupled from the dissemination of path information, SCION does not suffer from the long convergence times that affect path-vector protocols such as BGP.
+- *Convergence time.* Since routing decisions are decoupled from the dissemination of path information, SCION features faster convergence times than path-vector protocols such as BGP.
 Path information is propagated across the network by PCBs in times that are within the same order of magnitude of network round trip time.
 In addition, the division of the beaconing process into intra- and inter-ISD helps in speeding up global distribution of routing information.
-This means that SCION has the capability to restore global reachability, even after catastrophic failures, in minutes.
+This means that SCION has the capability to restore global reachability, even after catastrophic failures, within tens of seconds.
 This is in stark contrast to BGP, which in certain situations will never converge to a stable state, or converge only non-deterministically (see {{GRIFFIN1999}} and {{RFC4264}}.
 Convergence under BGP may also simply take too much time {{SAHOO2009}}.

 - *Transparency.* SCION end hosts have full visibility about the inter-domain path where their data is forwarded.
 This is a property that is missing in traditional IP networks, where routing decisions are made by each hop, therefore end hosts have no visibility nor guarantees on where their traffic is going.
 Additionally, SCION users have visibility on the roots of trust that are used to forward traffic.
 SCION therefore makes it harder to redirect traffic through an adversary's vantage point.
 Moreover, SCION gives end users the ability to select which parts of the Internet to trust.
 This is particularly relevant for workloads that currently use segregated networks.

-- *Fault isolation.* As the SCION routing process is hierarchically divided into intra-ISD and inter-ISD, faults have a more limited impact.
-On the other hand, a single faulty BGP speaker can adversely impact routing globally.
+- *Fault isolation.* As the SCION routing process is hierarchically divided into intra-ISD and inter-ISD, faults have a generally limited and localized impact.
-_TODO: I would be a bit more precise: what kind of fault would be contained?
-A path service going nuts or being compromised?
-And BGP is bad, but maybe we should mention that some of the issues (like hijacking) are mitigated by RPKI._
+Misconfigurations, such as an erroneous path policy, may suppress some paths.
+However, as long as an alternative path exists, communication is possible.
+In addition, while the control plane is responsible for creating new paths, it does not invalidate existing paths.
+The latter function is handled by end-hosts upon detecting failures or eventually receiving a SCMP message from the data-plane.
+This separation of control and data plane prevents the control plane from cutting off an existing communication.

 - *Authenticated control messages.* BGP has no built-in security mechanisms and does not provide any tools for ASes to authenticate the information they receive through BGP update messages.
 This opens up a multitude of attack opportunities.
 SCION control-plane messages, instead, are all authenticated.
-In addition, currently the Internet Control Message Protocol (ICMP) lacks an authenticated counterpart, see {{RFC4443}} and {{RFC0791}}.
+In addition, currently the Internet Control Message Protocol (ICMP) lacks authentication support, see {{RFC4443}} and {{RFC0791}}.
 Unauthenticated ICMP messages can potentially be used to affect or even prevent traffic forwarding.
 SCION therefore provides the SCION Control Message Protocol (SCMP), which is analogous to ICMP.
-It provides functionality for network diagnostics, such as ping and traceroute, and error messages that signal packet processing or network-layer problems.
+It provides functionality for network diagnostics, such as ping and traceroute, and error messages that signal packet processing or network layer problems.
 SCMP is the first control message protocol that supports the authentication of network control messages.

+[TODO: **CdK: I would remove this paragraph, it is out of topic imho.**]
+The SCION control plane design takes into account some of the lessons learned discussed in {{RFC9049}}: It does not try to outperform end-to-end mechanism, as path selection is performed by end-hosts.
+SCION, therefore, can leverage existing end-to-end mechanisms to switch paths, rather than competing with them.
+In addition, there is no component in the architecture that needs to keep connection state, as this is  pushed to end-hosts.

 Overall, several of the SCION control plane properties and key mechanisms depend on the fact that SCION ASes are grouped into ISolation Domains (ISDs).
 For example, ISDs are fundamental to achieve transparency, routing scalability, fault isolation, and fast propagation of routing information.
 The SCION control plane therefore is built around the concept of ISDs, and relies on the SCION Control-Plane PKI (see {{pki}}) for authenticating control information.

-[**CdK: I would remove this paragraph, it is out of topic imho.**] _The SCION control plane design takes into account some of the lessons learned discussed in {{RFC9049}}: - It does not try to outperform end-to-end mechanism, as path selection is performed by end-hosts.
-SCION, therefore, can leverage existing end-to-end mechanisms to switch paths, rather than competing with them. - There is no component in the architecture that needs to keep connection state, as this is  pushed to end-hosts.
-TODO: double check if this RFC9049 part fits well here_

 ## Forwarding - Data plane
 SCION is an inter-domain network architecture and as such does not interfere with intra-domain forwarding.
-This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding, respectively, but ASes use an intra-domain protocol of their choice (i.e., OSPF or IS-IS for routing and IP, MPLS, SR and various layer-2 protocols for forwarding).
+This corresponds to the practice today where BGP is used for inter-domain routing, while ASes use an intra-domain protocol of their choice (i.e., OSPF, IS-IS, MPLS, ...).
 SCION therefore re-uses the intra-domain network fabric to provide connectivity among its infrastructure services, border routers, and end hosts, minimising changes to the internal infrastructure.

 SCION routers are deployed at the network edge.
 They receive and validate SCION packets from neighbours, then they use their intra-domain forwarding information to transmit packets to the next border router or SCION end host.

-SCION packets sit at the network layer (layer-3), and the SCION header sits between the transport layer (layer-4) and the link layer (layer-2).
-They contain a variable type and length end-host address, and can therefore carry any address (IPv4, IPv6, ...).
+SCION packets are at the network layer (layer-3), and the SCION header sits in between the transport and link layer.
+The header contains a variable type and length end-host address, and can therefore carry any address (IPv4, IPv6, ...).
 In addition, end host addresses only need to be unique within an AS, and can be, in principle, reused.
 In early deployments, intra-AS SCION packets are sometimes encapsulated into an IP packet, for backwards compatibility.

 ### Key properties in relationship to existing protocols {#existing-protocols}
 Thanks to its data plane, SCION achieves properties that are difficult to achieve when exclusively extending existing protocols.

-- *Programmable paths.* In SCION, end hosts select network paths based on application requirements, rather than routers.
+- *Path selection.* In SCION, it is end hosts who select network paths, rather than routers.
+They are empowered to make end to end path choices based on application requirements.
+This means that routers do not carry the burden of making enhanced routing or forwarding decisions.
-This approach is such that there is no need to include semantics in packets, as routing decisions are left to end hosts.
+When comparing to other approaches, as semantic routing {{I-D.irtf-introduction-to-semantic-routing}}, this has the advantage that is no need to include semantics in packets.

 _TODO @Nicola: make another pass stressing tradeoffs between properties if we were to reuse existing protocols._